Arieg419/ITCCodingBootcamp/Resources/README.md

-# A collection of resources I have  aggregated for ITC students.
+# A collection of resources aggregated for ITC students.

 ## Found a great resource that isn't here?